anusha-n-16/Cancer-classifier/README.md

 # Breast Cancer Classification

-📌 Overview
+📌 **Overview**

 This project focuses on classifying breast cancer tumors as Benign (B) or Malignant (M) using machine learning models.
 The dataset used is the Wisconsin Breast Cancer Dataset (WBCD), which contains 569 instances and 32 features describing various characteristics of cell nuclei present in breast cancer biopsies.

-📊 Dataset Description
+📊 **Dataset Description**

 The dataset consists of 30 numerical features, an ID column (removed during preprocessing), and a diagnosis label (B/M).

-🔹 Features:
+🔹 **Features**:

-Mean Features: Mean values of tumor characteristics.
+- Mean Features: Mean values of tumor characteristics.

-Standard Error Features: Measures variability in tumor characteristics.
+- Standard Error Features: Measures variability in tumor characteristics.

-Worst Features: Maximum values observed for each characteristic.
+- Worst Features: Maximum values observed for each characteristic.

-🔹 Target Variable:
+🔹 **Target Variable**:

-Diagnosis: The outcome variable, where:
+- Diagnosis: The outcome variable, where:

-B (Benign) = 0
+- B (Benign) = 0

-M (Malignant) = 1
+- M (Malignant) = 1

-🔹 Class Distribution:
+🔹** Class Distribution**:

-Benign (B): 357 cases (~62.7%)
+- Benign (B): 357 cases (~62.7%)

-Malignant (M): 212 cases (~37.3%)
+- Malignant (M): 212 cases (~37.3%)

-The dataset is slightly imbalanced, which is addressed using SMOTE (Synthetic Minority Over-sampling Technique).
+- The dataset is slightly imbalanced, which is addressed using SMOTE (Synthetic Minority Over-sampling Technique).

-🛠 Data Preprocessing
+🛠 **Data Preprocessing**

-Dropped 'ID' column (not useful for classification).
+- Dropped 'ID' column (not useful for classification).

-Checked for missing values (none found).
+- Checked for missing values (none found).

-Encoded the target variable (B → 0, M → 1).
+- Encoded the target variable (B → 0, M → 1).

-Standardized features using StandardScaler.
+- Standardized features using StandardScaler.

-Handled class imbalance using SMOTE.
+- Handled class imbalance using SMOTE.

-🤖 Models Used
+🤖 **Models Used**

-The following machine learning models were implemented and evaluated:
+- The following machine learning models were implemented and evaluated:

-Random Forest
+- Random Forest

-Logistic Regression
+- Logistic Regression

-Support Vector Machine (SVM)
+- Support Vector Machine (SVM)

-XGBoost
+- XGBoost

-📈 Model Evaluation Metrics:
+📈 **Model Evaluation Metrics**:

-Accuracy
+- Accuracy

-Precision & Recall
+- Precision & Recall

-F1-score
+- F1-score

-ROC-AUC Score
+- ROC-AUC Score

-📊 Results
+📊 **Results**

-Here’s the model performance in a clean table format:
+- Here’s the model performance in a clean table format:

 | Model               | Accuracy | Precision | Recall  | F1-Score | AUC-ROC |
 |---------------------|----------|-----------|-------- |----------|---------|